 Q4: Can RAN2 confirm the support for above parameters for inter-RAT SHR from NR to LTE?
 Whether the existing IEs defined in Rel-17 for intra-NR SHR can be reused is up to RAN2 decision.

-RAN3 is also not sure whether intra-LTE SHR is to be supported in Rel-18 and therefore would like to check the following with RAN2:

-Q5: Whether intra-LTE Successful HO Report is to be supported in Rel-18

 Successful PSCell Change Report (SPCR)